The hardware and bandwidth for this mirror is donated by METANET, the Webhosting and Full Service-Cloud Provider.

 evaluated by expert panels.

-content_validity() returning all indices in a tidy
+v0.2.0content_validity() returning all eight indices in a tidy

-structureapa_table(), supporting data frame, markdown, HTML, and
+new in v0.2.0apa_table(), supporting data frame, markdown, HTML, and

 # install.packages("devtools")